ThomasPasquali/Rustbeef/nla_compass/README.md

 If the tiles to reach the destination have been already discovered before, the tool will suggest the least expensive path using Dijkstra's algorithm.

-Otherwise, the tool will weight the possible options accoring to the configured coefficients and suggest a direction.
+Otherwise, the tool will weight the possible options according to the configured coefficients and suggest a direction.

 The tool uses no energy :)